 A male can demonstrate territorial aggression towards other males, however, and sometimes toward other fish, especially older males.
 It is best to keep only one male or to have several to divert their aggression.
 Also, the Swordtail is an accomplished jumper, so be sure to provide a secure cover for the aquarium.

 Foods and Feeding

-Diet Type: Omnivore - This fish is an ominvore, however it appreciates a higher vegetable component in its diet.
+Diet Type: Omnivore - This fish is an omnivore; however, it appreciates a high vegetable component in its diet.
 Supplementing processed foods with blanched lettuce is an excellent way to facilitate this need.

 Flake Food: Yes